anna-kolmakova/React-Todo-App-with-API/README.md

 # React Todo App with API (complete).
 Done with REST API.

-Technologies used: React hooks, lifting state up, functional components.
+Technologies used: React hooks, lifting state up, functional components, typescript.

 > Here is [the working example]( https://anna-kolmakova.github.io/React-Todo-App-with-API//) 1.Enter your email to create a user or find an existing one in the API.